srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module13.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 13 - Secure network traffic
+# Lab Scenario Preview: Lab 13 - Secure network traffic

-### Lab overview
+## Lab overview

 In this walkthrough, we will configure a network security group.